Gearset's status check integration with GitHub allows you to control when pull requests can be merged, based on the results of the CI job.

 Gearset's status check integration works with any CI job that uses a GitHub repository as the source of the deployment.

-Whenever the job runs, Gearset will automatically post the build status back to GitHub, referencing the relevant git commit and the outcome of the job (success or failure).
+Whenever the job runs, Gearset will automatically post the build status (succeeded or failed) back to GitHub, referencing the relevant git commit and the outcome of the job (success or failure).

 This gives you direct insight into the status of a related CI job from within GitHub, without looking up the results in Gearset.

 If required status checks are enabled in your repository settings, it can also help ensure that GitHub pull requests are not merged until everything is in order and the CI job can successfully run the validation or deployment.

 How are required status checks set up in GitHub?